silvesterwali/silvesterwali/README.md

 I am very interested in coding, currently I'm exploring javascript and php.
 Express and Laravel are the backends that I understand today. i am also interested in nuxt and this is very fun.
 Graphql is the one tools that i love to explore in the future.

-currently I am a Fullstack web development at PT Saka Agung Abadi and Bali Culinary Pastry School.
+Currently I am a Fullstack web development at PT Saka Agung Abadi and Bali Culinary Pastry School.

 ---